Towards a general-purpose foundation model for fMRI analysis: Discussion

 \section{Discussion}

 Our study addresses two fundamental challenges in fMRI research, the limited model reproducibility and transferability, through systematic innovations in data curation, architecture design, and task benchmarking.
-The construction of the largest multi-source fMRI pre-training corpus to date ($>65,000$ scans across 15 sites) combined with the STRD module and SWM architecture establishes NeuroSTORM as a versatile foundation model.
+The construction of the large multi-source fMRI pre-training corpus ($>50,000$ scans) combined with the STRD module and SWM architecture establishes NeuroSTORM as a versatile foundation model.
 NeuroSTORM directly processes raw 4D volumes while mitigating the influence of scanner artifacts and physiological noise.
 By formulating fMRI feature learning as spatiotemporal reconstruction invariant to population-level heterogeneity, we demonstrate that large-scale pre-training can simultaneously mitigate fundamental issues in test-retest reliability and cross-task generalization.
-The comprehensive benchmark spanning five domains (sociodemographic prediction, phenotype estimation, disease diagnostics, content retrieval, and state classification) systematically evaluates general-purpose fMRI modeling capabilities, covering clinical, neuroscientific, and BCI applications.
+The comprehensive benchmark spanning five domains (sociodemographic prediction, phenotype estimation, disease diagnostics, fMRI re-identification, and state classification) systematically evaluates general-purpose fMRI modeling capabilities, covering clinical, neuroscientific, and BCI applications.